AvocadoMoon/EventScraper/README.md

 ---
 #### Docker Volumes
-/app/config:[HOST DIR] -- The files needed within this config folder are "adc.json".
-This is the application default credentials required for accessing Google resources such as calendars.
-Please create your own google application, and store it's credentials here.
+/app/config:[HOST DIR] -- The files needed within this config folder are "token.json" if you happen to use the Google Calendar scraper.
+Please follow instructions on the wiki page to create this "token.json" file.